 We would be pleased and honored to work with you.
 Whether you’re establishing a donor-advised fund for a private foundation client, or setting up a family foundation fund from scratch, or assisting a C-level executive with corporate giving strategies, we would love to be your partner.

 Planning tools to keep in your back pocket

-The team at the community foundation understands that it sometimes can be hard to know where to start a conversation with a client about charitable planning.
+The team at the Delaware County Foundation understands that it sometimes can be hard to know where to start a conversation with a client about charitable planning.
 As you ask questions about the causes your clients love and how your clients intend to support the community in their estate plans, you’ll need quick access to a few go-to planning tools to inspire the dialogue.
 To help you do just that, we’ve assembled this list of a few of our favorite planning tools.

 Qualified Charitable Distributions

 Under the now permanent IRA charitable rollover laws, your 70 ½+ clients can direct up to $100,000 annually of required minimum distributions to charitable organizations, avoiding inclusion in taxable income.
 These distributions are called Qualified Charitable Distributions (QCDs).
 Although donor-advised funds can’t receive QCDs, there are still plenty of ways our team at the Delaware County Foundation can help your clients take advantage of this tool for lifetime gifts.
 Also, your clients can name their donor-advised fund as the beneficiary of a qualified plan, which is still a tax-savvy bequest strategy.

 They’re back!
 Tax reform’s elimination of the Pease provision, which limited charitable deductions for high-income taxpayers, means your clients can better leverage a single, upfront gift to a charitable remainder trust or a charitable gift annuity.